Uimalakki/frontend-cottagebooking-react/README.md

-# A cottage booking form made with React
+# A simple cottage booking form, made with React and @material-ui

 Because of original assigment, all variable names are unfortunately in Finnish.